shrinktofit/gift/README.md

-Yet another tools to generate bundled `.d.ts`.
+Yet another tool to generate bundled `.d.ts`.

 The tool is essentially used in https://github.com/cocos-creator/engine .